 To Deeply Investigate Distant Quasars Using JWST and ALMA

-I am leading several JWST and ALMA programs to study a sample of reionization-era luminous quasars with multi-wavelength imaging and spectropscopic observations.
+I am leading seven JWST and six ALMA programs to study a sample of reionization-era luminous quasars with multi-wavelength imaging and spectropscopic observations.
 Our targets include a well selected z ~ 6.5 - 6.8 quasar sample, a massive z = 6.6 proto-culster anchored by luminous quasar, a dust reddened z = 7.1 quasar, and the three most distant known quasars at z > 7.5 (link).
 The transformational ability of JWST will allow observations of these quasars with wide wavelength coverage, high spatial resolution, and high sensitivity.
 Together with ALMA, the in-depth observations covering 30 quasars at z ~ 6.5 - 7.6 will allow a panchromatic view of the quasar central engine and host galaxy assembly.
-I also participate in other three JWST programs focusing on high-redshift quasar-companion system, reionization history, and faint reionization-era quasars.
+I also participate in several other JWST programs focusing on high-redshift quasar-companion system, reionization history, and faint reionization-era quasars.
 These upcoming data will revolutionize our understanding of these earliest supermassive black holes and their host galaixes.
 JWST observations have started in August 2022.

 An early paper of quasar rest-frame optical emission and BH mass has been published: